wp-plugins/role-scoper/readme.txt

 = 1.0.4 - 26 June 2009 =
-* Change : Deny implicit comment moderation rights to Authors if they lack moderate_comments cap
+* Change : Deny implicit comment moderation rights to Authors if they lack moderate&#95;comments cap
 * BugFix : In Edit Post form, non-editors could see / select other users as "author"
 * BugFix : Option "role assignment requires blog-wide editor role" was only requiring blog-wide contributor role
 * BugFix : Page Parent filtering was broken for Quick Edit